 Children need games that have flesh around their bones – a strong theme and something they can feel in their hands.
 They can’t relate to strong mechanics, since their strategic mind is not yet developed enough to fully grasp it.

 Luckily, board games are full of themes kids adore: dragons, knights, princesses, superheroes, trains, animals, pirates, and intellectual property like Frozen or Marvel will all fall on fertile soil.
-If you add a bit of fertilizer in the form of miniatures, their enthusiasm will grow like a well-fed plant.
+If you add a bit of fertilizer in the form of miniatures, their enthusiasm will grow like a well-watered plant.

 Who owns the game?